damianruck/LondonHashtags/README.md

-# LondonHashtags
+# Popularity of Twitter Hashtags in London since 2017

-Modelling the popularity of Hashtags in London (possibly using the Neutral model)
+possibly using the Neutral model